WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## What is Onion Architecture

-^ So, hopefully we now have a decent idea of what domain driven design is.
-Don't worry, we will explore it in more detail.

-^ But what about Onion Architecture?
-What is that?
+^ We know what DDD is, what is Onion Architecture?

-^ Onion Architecture separates your application into multiple layers that are built around the domain.
-The domain is central to the software.
+^ Applications separated into layers, like an onion.

+^ Domain near the center of the onion

+^ Other layers build around Domain

-^ Outer layers of the onion depend on, and are coupled to the inner layers.
+^ Outer layers depend on/coupled to inner layers

-^ Inner layers on the other hand are decoupled from the outer layers
+^ Inner layers have no knowledge of outer layers

-^ Inner layers defined interfaces that may be implemented in the outer layers.
+^ Inner layers define interfaces

+^ Outer layers implement interfaces

-^ Core: Basic building blocks.
-Collections, Akka, Scalaz etc.
+^ Core: Basic Building Blocks

-^ Domain: Key domain/business logic.
-Entities, Aggregates, Repositories, Services etc.
+^ Domain: Key business logic

-^ API: Defines the "public" interface to the Domain.
-I was originally told this was the "services" layer.
-However, I don't like the term services, because it's overloaded, especially when it comes to domain driven design.
-I prefer the term API because I think it better reflects what this layer is trying to achieve.
+^ API/Services: Public Interface to the Domain

-^ Infrastructure: External Dependencies, User Interfaces, Database etc.
+^ Infrastructure: External dependencies, User Interfaces, Databases

 ![right fit](img/onion_architecture.png)